Blogpost

 cd /opt/approot/current

-If one of the tasks would have failed, this “symlinking” task would not have been executed, keeping your active, running code untouched under /opt/approot/current.
+If one of the actions would have failed, this “symlinking” task would not have been executed, keeping your active, running code untouched under /opt/approot/current.

 Task 5 - Configure & restart Odoo